 After this, I’ll set each quartz point inside and cover it with brass, topping it with my SBB coil.
 Now we wait for it to cure.

 Let’s see what it looks like now that it’s finished!

 You can see the shards of selenite I laid out across the top.
 Nice.

-This piece is about the size of my palm and took a half cup of resin to make.
+This orgonite charging plate is about the size of my palm and took a half cup of resin to make.
 You may wish to make yours bigger or smaller depending on how large the items you want to charge are.
 I made one the size of a cake pan (quite an undertaking with a lot of resin) but I needed something that could charge large crystals.

 Here’s our piece in action, charging and cleansing a dravite crystal: